Simon Cameron

 A native of Maytown, Pennsylvania, Cameron made a fortune in railways, canals, and banking.
-He was elected to the United States Senate as a member of the Democratic Party in 1845.
-A persistent opponent of slavery, Cameron briefly joined the Know Nothing Party before switching to the Republican Party in 1856.
-He won election to another term in the Senate in 1857 and provided pivotal support to Abraham Lincoln at the 1860 Republican National Convention.
+Initially a supporter of James Buchanan, whom he succeeded in the Senate when Buchanan became Secretary of State in 1845, Cameron broke with Buchanan and the Democratic Party by the 1850s.
+An opponent of slavery, Cameron briefly joined the Know Nothing Party before switching to the Republicans in 1856.
+He won election to another term in the Senate in 1857 and provided pivotal support to Lincoln at the 1860 Republican National Convention.

 Lincoln appointed Cameron as his first Secretary of War.
-Cameron's wartime tenure was marked by allegations of corruption and lax management, and he was demoted to Ambassador to Russia in January 1862.
-Cameron made a political comeback after the Civil War, winning a third election to the Senate in 1867 and building the powerful Cameron machine, which would dominate Pennsylvania politics for the next 70 years.
+Cameron's wartime tenure was marked by allegations of corruption and lax management, and he was demoted to minister to Russia in January 1862.
+He remained there only briefly, and returned to the United States.
+There, he rebuilt his political machine in Pennsylvania, securing a third term in the Senate in 1867.
+After ten years in his third stretch in office, he resigned, arranging the election of his son, J. Donald Cameron, in his place.
+Cameron lived to the age of 90; his machine survived him by several decades, dominating Pennsylvania politics until the 1920s.